10 years warranty

 Introducing a Modern Makeover

-Le Corbusier refreshed the classic club chair into the tempting, modern form of the Grand Modele Armchair.
-Featuring deep seating and a minimalist, external steel frame, this seat transforms what’s expected of a chair.
+Inspired by the classic club chair, the designer created the tempting, modern form of the Grand Modele Three-Person Sofa.
+Featuring deep seating and a minimalist, external steel frame, this seat transforms what’s expected of a sofa.

 Cloud like comfort

-The Grand Modele Armchair begs you to make yourself comfortable in its plump cushions, which gently cradle you and impart an ethereal experience to any living space.
+The Grand Modele Three-Person Sofa begs you to make yourself (and a couple friends) comfortable in its plump cushions, which gently cradle you and impart an ethereal experience to any living space.
 Welcome to heaven on earth.

 With its back and armrests at the same height, this unique piece creates more visual space and gives you lots of support all at once.
 Who said clean lines couldn’t be cozy too?